February 7, 2018 11:31 AM

 Broadway Street Downtown Construction Project

-The Broadway Street downtown project is well underway.
+The Broadway Street downtown project is nearing completion!
 We know there will be some inconveniences during this construction.
 Don’t worry though, downtown businesses are open!

 Once completed, Broadway Street will:

 • Continue to be a destination for shopping and eating with features that encourage customers to spend more time downtown

 • Contain ecologically friendly features including rain gardens and landscaping

 • Display public art as an additional attraction

 The downtown improvement project ideas came about through the Siloam Springs Downtown and Connectivity Master Plan, a document lead and presented by Main Street Siloam Springs.
 Hundreds of community members participated in multiple public meetings, brainstorming sessions and design discussions.
 The final plan was approved by the City of Siloam Springs Board of Directors August 19, 2014.